MohamedAladel/split-arabic-text/README.md

 const splitText = require('split-arabic-text');

 console.log(splitText("مرحبا", "rtl")); // "rtl" is the default value
-//this will return an array of all the chars make
+//this will return an array of all the chars
 //it accepts a string and the direction

 ```